 - Security Bank[6]

-5. Easy Car Financing Option
+👍 Easy Car Financing Options

-Unlike in buying a brand-new car, a repossessed car purchase involves less paperwork.
+Compared to buying a brand-new car, a repossessed car purchase involves less paperwork.
 Banks just want to sell their repo units right away.

 The Risks of Buying a Repossessed Car

-1. Uncertainty About the Car's Actual Condition
+👎 Can't Be Sure About the Car's Actual Condition

-When purchasing a used or repo car, make sure to avail auto insurance to avoid future headaches in the future.
+When purchasing a used or repo car, make sure to avail of auto insurance to avoid future headaches in the future.

-3. You'll Have to Clean Your Repossessed Car
+👎 Need to Clean the Repossessed Car

-Because banks store repossessed cars in huge warehouses, these vehicles tend to be covered in thick layers of dust and gunk.
-It's not that huge of a downside.
-But it's also an important thing to note so you don't get your hopes up.
+But then again, it's not that huge of a downside.
 If you scored a repo car for a fair price, what's a few bucks more to pay for a quick car wash, right?

-4. You Can't Test Drive the Vehicle
+👎 Can't Test Drive the Vehicle

-Another disadvantage to add to your list of pros and cons of buying a repossessed car is the fact that you can't test drive the vehicle before purchasing it.
+Another disadvantage to add to your list of pros and cons of buying a repossessed car is the fact that you can't test-drive the vehicle before purchasing it.
+You won't be able to pinpoint problems, if any, until you start driving the car.

 Repossessed vs Second-Hand vs Brand-New Cars: Which is the Best Option?